lu4nm3/nextime/README.md

 # Errors

-Most of the time you're able to use types to effectively figure out which part expressions are supported by a particular multipart expression.
+Most of the time you're able to use types to effectively figure out which multipart expression permutations are supported by a `Cron` expression as well as which part expressions are supported by a particular multipart expression.
 For example, only `DayOfMonth` supports the `LastWeekday` part expression and using `LastWeekday` for any other multipart expression will result in a compilation error.

 For the times when this isn't enough, Nextime provides an intricate error system that is used to describe issues that your cron expression and its sub-expressions may have.